dhstechclub/codedecatur.org/src/courses/arduino/how-to-make-an-led-blink-with-arduino.md

 * A dimming, and brightening script
 * A blink a certain number of times script
-* A morse code script
+* Turn on and off with your computer script

 But, that is as much knowledge as you need to be able to make the LED blink.

 # Brighten, and Dim